QuestPK/LLM-Judge/README.md

 # LLM-Judge

 ## Prerequisites
-- Ensure that `ollama` is model is running.
+- Ensure that `qwen2.5:14b` is model is running.

 ## Installation
 1. Install the required dependencies: